hotosm/ActivationCurriculum/how-hot-communicates.md

 #### External Communications

 The Activation Team, mostly lead by the Reporting role will also maintain either or both a wiki-page and website project page.
-You will want to familiarize and possibly take the Reporting course to learn about creating and editing:<br><ul><li>Activation wiki-pages, built from this <a target="_blank" href="http://wiki.openstreetmap.org/wiki/Template:Activation">wiki-template</a></li><li>Activation project pages, explore the <a target="_blank" href="http://hotosm.org/projects/disaster-mapping">existed ones on the website</a>
+You will want to familiarize and possibly take the Reporting course to learn about creating and editing:

+Activation wiki-pages, built from this [wiki-template](http://wiki.openstreetmap.org/wiki/Template:Activation) Activation project pages, explore the [existed ones on the website](http://hotosm.org/projects/disaster-mapping)

 #### Training Resources

 More thoroughly discussed in the Validation role course, Public Relations will also be answering questions from individuals who may need basic help understanding OpenStreetMap.
 Be familiar and ready to point to these resources:

-* Of course <a target="_blank" href="http://learnosm.org">LearnOSM</a> is the most referenced resource for all types of learning materials.
+* Of course [LearnOSM](http://learnosm.org) is the most referenced resource for all types of learning materials.
-* Know how to navigate and search the wiki for local guidelines like <a target="_blank" href="http://wiki.openstreetmap.org/wiki/Highway_Tag_Africa">Highway Tag Africa</a>.
+* Know how to navigate and search the wiki for local guidelines like [Highway Tag Africa](http://wiki.openstreetmap.org/wiki/Highway_Tag_Africa).
-* The <a target="_blank" href="http://hotosm.github.io/tracing-guides/">OSM tracing guides</a> for specific tracing tactics like buildings, roads, etc.
+* The [OSM tracing guides](http://hotosm.github.io/tracing-guides/) for specific tracing tactics like buildings, roads, etc.

 #### Review